ibm-cloud-docs/vmware/vmware-vsphere-6-nsx-overview.md

 ## NSX extensibility
 {: #nsx-extensibility}

 VMware partners can integrate their network service solutions with the NSX platform, which enables customers to have an integrated experience across VMware products.
-Data center operators can provision complex, multi-tier virtual networks in seconds, independent of the underlying network topology or components from {{site.data.keyword.BluSoftlayer_notm}}.
+Data center operators can provision complex, multitier virtual networks in seconds, independent of the underlying network topology or components from {{site.data.keyword.BluSoftlayer_notm}}.

 ## NSX core components
 {: #nsx-core-components}